dankmeme01/fastpng/README.md

 ### What resources are cached?

 All of them, including resources from other mods and texture packs.
-The only exception is if the mod uses a non-standard way of loading resources, such as `CCImage::initWithImageData`.
+The only exception is if the mod uses a non-standard way of loading resources, such as `CCImage::initWithImageData` (for example images from Level Thumbnails).

 ### Will my resources break after a GD update?